iverbova/DSI_Team6/README.md

 So we standardized features using Z-score normalization: z= (x−μ)/σ

 This ensures no feature (like Quantity) dominates others (like Gender).

 **Best value for K:**

-To find the best number of neighbors (k), we plot the error rate for values between 1 and 20.
+To find the best number of neighbors (K), we plot the error rate for values between 1 and 20.
 This helps us select the optimal k that balances bias and variance.

 ![alt text](images/error_rate_vs_k_value.jpg)